zotero/zoterobib/src/html/faq.md

 ### What is Mick Schroeder's Citation Generator?

-Mick Schroeder's Citation Generator is a free service that helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
+This is a free and open-source service that helps you build a bibliography automatically from any computer or device, without creating an account or installing any software.

 ### How much does it cost?